Baclayon

 It is the home town of actor Cesar Montano, and physicist Caesar Saloma.

-The town of Baclayon, Bohol celebrates its feast on December 10, to honor the town patron Immaculate Conception.
+Baclayon celebrates its feast day every 8 December to honor the town patron, The Immaculate Conception.

 History

 Baclayon was the first municipality to be established in Bohol by the Spaniards and included originally the areas now made up by the municipalities of Alburquerque, Balilihan, Corella, and Sikatuna.
 Its original name was Bacayan, from the root word bacay, meaning "detour" in reference to the fact that travellers used to make a detour there around a rocky cliff.

 In 1595, two Jesuit priests, Juan de Torres and Gabriel Sanchez, arrived in Bohol to convert the local populace to Catholicism.
 With native help, they built a stone church which is considered one of the oldest stone churches in the Philippines, and marked the beginning of the town.
 In 1600, Moros raided the fledgling settlement, which prompted the Jesuits to relocate their residencia to Loboc.

 In 1717, Baclayon gained status of a parish.
 In 1742, Tagbilaran was separated from Baclayon, followed by Alburquerque in 1868, Balilihan in 1828, and Corella in 1884.